-Staffordshire Fire and Rescue Service are satisfied with the overall results that show a lower median gender pay gap and a comparable mean pay gap.
+Staffordshire Fire and Rescue Service are satisfied with the overall results that show a lower mean and median gender pay gap which reflects a continuing positive direction of travel.
 The trend of increasing the number of females in the higher quartile pay rates is favourable and the Service will continue to focus on taking positive steps to improve this gap on a year on year basis.
 These will include the continuation of Positive Action as a proportionate means of meeting a legitimate aim in progression, promotion and recruitment.